 Baking powder is a common ingredient in many recipes, but it can be difficult to find a replacement for baking powder if you run out.
 There are a few different options you can try, depending on what you have on hand.

-Effortless Baking: Create Perfect Pancakes Without Baking Powder
+CONTINUE READING >Effortless Baking: Create Perfect Pancakes Without Baking Powder

 A pancake recipe without baking powder is a recipe for pancakes that does not include baking powder as an ingredient.
 Baking powder is a leavening agent that helps pancakes to rise and become fluffy.
 Without baking powder, pancakes will be denser and flatter.